 What do I need to do if I want to give up my cat for rehoming?

-If you wish to rehome your cat please download an Admissions Enquiry Form and send your completed form to firstname.lastname@example.org.
-Alternatively, please call us on 020 7272 6048 and one of our friendly team will be happy to help.
 Please do not come to the centre with your cat unless you have an appointment, as you will be turned away.
-Our admissions run on a one-in-one-out basis and so we rarely have empty pens.
-We do operate on a waiting list system so if your need is urgent we would recommend registering with other charities too.
+Our admissions run on a one-in-one-out basis because we rarely have empty pens.
+If your need is urgent we would recommend registering with other charities too.
 The website Cat Chat has a directory of shelters by region which is an excellent resource.

 If you are receiving benefits or are a student you may be able to access low cost vet services and free neutering, which in some cases may help.
 We can also provide behavioural advice and signpost you to other services which may enable you to keep your cat.